Alejogb1/job-board/blog-data/why-isnt-rails-ajax-displaying-the-result.md

 id: "why-isnt-rails-ajax-displaying-the-result"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 It’s not uncommon to encounter situations where your meticulously crafted Rails AJAX request just refuses to display the results as expected.
 Been there, debugged that, and it’s rarely a single issue.
 More often, it's a confluence of small, interconnected problems.
 In my past life, I remember spending a particularly frustrating late night chasing this exact beast on a complex inventory management system we were building.
 Turns out, it wasn't a glamorous bug, but a series of overlooked details that, in combination, caused the AJAX response to seemingly vanish into thin air.

 The first and most crucial aspect is to verify the integrity of the request itself.
 Are you actually sending the AJAX request?
 The most common culprit here is a faulty javascript selector, or a syntax error in your javascript.
 I have personally spent a considerable chunk of time debugging javascript errors in the developer console, so ensure this is the first place you check.
 Sometimes an error will prevent the ajax request from being triggered.
 I’d recommend opening the developer tools network tab in your browser.
 Look for the request and ensure that the ajax call has been made, the status is '200 ok', and the content-type header is set as either 'application/json', 'text/javascript', or 'text/html'.